 West Yellowstone → Yellowstone National Park (40 mins, stop at West Thumb Geyser Basin) → Grand Teton National Park (60 mins) → Jackson → Elk Antler Arches Park (60 mins) → Great Salt Lake (20 mins) → Salt Lake City

 West Thumb Geyser Basin - The West Thumb Geyser Basin is located at the western edge of a large bay along the shores of Yellowstone Lake.
-This area is known as the West Thumb caldera, formed by a volcanic eruption 174,000 years ago.
-This bay is a smaller caldera within the larger Yellowstone caldera.
+This area is known as the West Thumb caldera, which was formed by a volcanic eruption that took place 174,000 years ago.
+This bay is actually a smaller caldera within the larger Yellowstone caldera.
 The resulting caldera filled with water, creating the bay.

-Grand Teton National Park - Grand Teton National Park is located in the Rocky Mountains of northwest Wyoming.
-It is noted for its stunning mountain vistas and shimmering alpine lakes, and is home to a variety of abundant wildlife.
+Grand Teton National Park - Grand Teton National Park is located in the Rocky Mountains, Northwest Wyoming.
+It is noted for its stunning mountain vistas and shimmering alpine lakes.
+It is also home to a variety of abundant wildlife.

-Teton Point Turnout - Elk Antler Arches Park features four arches made from thousands of elk antlers, making it a unique and amazing place to explore with unforgettable memories.
+Teton Point Turnout - Elk Antler Arches Park has four arches made with thousands of elk antlers, making it truly unique.
+It is an amazing place to discover, filled with unforgettable memories.

-Great Salt Lake - The Great Salt Lake in northern Utah is the largest inland body of saltwater in the Western Hemisphere and one of the most saline inland bodies of water in the world.
-Fed by the Bear, Weber, and Jordan rivers, the lake has no outlet and fluctuates greatly in size depending on evaporation rates and river flow.
-Like the Dead Sea, the Great Salt Lake exists in an arid environment and has chemical characteristics similar to the oceans, but with much greater salinity due to natural evaporation exceeding the water supply from the rivers.
+Great Salt Lake - The Great Salt Lake, located in northern Utah, U.S., is the largest inland body of saltwater in the Western Hemisphere and one of the most saline inland bodies of water in the world.
+The lake is fed by the Bear, Weber, and Jordan rivers and has no outlet.
+The lake has fluctuated greatly in size, depending on the rates of evaporation and the flow of the rivers that feed it.
+Like the Dead Sea, the Great Salt Lake exists within an arid environment and has chemical characteristics similar to that of the oceans.
+It has a much greater salinity than the oceans, however, since natural evaporation exceeds the supply of water from the rivers feeding the lake.

-Utah State Capitol - Drive to Capitol Hill this morning to visit the most expensive and magnificent State House in America, the Utah State Capitol!
-Take a walk in the State Capitol building and be amazed by the architecture, sculptures, and rich history.
-Next, visit Temple Square!
-Follow Mormon Missionary sisters and see the virtue kingdom for the LDS Church, Temple Square, and learn about the history and teachings of the LDS Church.
-In the afternoon, drive to Arches National Park, home to the world’s highest concentration of natural sandstone arches.
-The park covers 73,000 acres and contains over 2,000 arches.
-Over time, water, ice, and erosion have shaped the region into a geological wonder.
+Salt Lake City - Drive to Capitol Hill this morning and visit the most expensive and magnificent State House in America, the Utah State Capitol!
+Take a walk in the State Capitol building and be amazed by the architecture, sculptures, and the rich history behind it.
+Temple Square is our next stop!
+Follow Mormon Missionary sisters’ lead and see the virtue kingdom for the LDS church, Temple Square, and learn the history and teachings of the LDS Church.
+Drive to Arches National Park in the afternoon, home to the world’s highest concentration of natural sandstone arches.
+The park covers 73,000 acres where over 2,000 arches have been found.
+Over time, water, ice, and erosion have shaped the region into the geological wonder it is today.
 Balanced Rock, Windows, Three Gossips… You may even discover an arch yourself!
 Stay overnight in Grand Junction.

 Itinerary:

-Utah State Capitol (30 mins) → Temple Square (40 mins) → Arches National Park (3 hours) → Grand Junction
+Utah State Capitol (30 mins) → Temple Square (40 mins) → Arches National Park (Mandatory, 3 hours) → Grand Junction

-Utah State Capitol - The Utah State Capitol is the seat of government for the state of Utah.
-It houses the chambers and offices of the Utah State Legislature, the offices of the Governor, Lieutenant Governor, Attorney General, State Auditor, and their staffs.
-The capitol is the main building of the Utah State Capitol Complex, located on Capitol Hill overlooking downtown Salt Lake City.
-The Neoclassical revival, Corinthian-style building was designed by architect Richard K.A.
+Utah State Capitol - The Utah State Capitol is the house of government for the U.S. state of Utah.
+The building houses the chambers and offices of the Utah State Legislature, the offices of the Governor, Lieutenant Governor, Attorney General, the State Auditor, and their staffs.
+The capital is the main building of the Utah State Capitol Complex, which is located on Capitol Hill, overlooking downtown Salt Lake City.
+The Neoclassical revival, Corinthian style building was designed by architect Richard K.A.
 Kletting and built between 1912 and 1916.
-It was added to the National Register of Historic Places in 1978.
+The building was added to the National Register of Historic Places in 1978.

-Temple Square - Temple Square is a 10-acre complex owned by The Church of Jesus Christ of Latter-day Saints (LDS Church) in the center of Salt Lake City.
-It includes the Salt Lake Temple, Salt Lake Tabernacle, Salt Lake Assembly Hall, Seagull Monument, and two visitors’ centers.
+Temple Square - Temple Square is a 10-acre (4.0 ha) complex, owned by The Church of Jesus Christ of Latter-day Saints (LDS Church), in the center of Salt Lake City.
+Contained within Temple Square are the Salt Lake Temple, Salt Lake Tabernacle, Salt Lake Assembly Hall, the Seagull Monument, and two visitors’ centers.
 The square was designated a National Historic Landmark District in 1964, recognizing the Mormon achievement in the settlement of Utah.

-Arches National Park Scenic Drive - Arches National Park is located north of Moab, Utah.
-Bordered by the Colorado River in the southeast, it is known for more than 2,000 natural sandstone arches, such as the massive, red-hued Delicate Arch in the east.
-Long, thin Landscape Arch stands in Devils Garden to the north.
+Arches National Park Scenic Drive - Arches National Park lies north of Moab in the state of Utah.
+Bordered by the Colorado River in the southeast, it’s known as the site of more than 2,000 natural sandstone arches, such as the massive, red-hued Delicate Arch in the east.
+A long, thin Landscape Arch stands in Devils Garden to the north.
 Other geological formations include Balanced Rock, towering over the desert landscape in the middle of the park.

-Grand Junction - Travel through the entire stretch of the Rocky Mountains, crossing the continental divide and enjoying the beautiful scenery along the way!
-Arrive at Vail, the best of the Golden Triangle of the Colorado Rockies!
+Grand Junction - Traverse the entire stretch of the Rocky Mountains, reaching the highest point of all interstate highways in America.
+Cross the continental divide and enjoy the breathtaking scenery along the way!
+Arrive at Vail, the crown jewel of the Golden Triangle of the Colorado Rockies!
 Vail is a world-renowned vacation and ski destination, home to the world’s best ski resorts.
-Visit Red Rock Amphitheatre in the Rocky Mountains, overlooking the Greater Denver Area.
-Arrive at Denver International Airport and conclude our pleasant 7-day Yellowstone and Mt.
-Rushmore Tour.
+Visit Red Rock Amphitheatre, located in the Rocky Mountains overlooking the Greater Denver Area, next.
+Arrive at Denver International Airport afterward and conclude the delightful 7-day Yellowstone and Mt Rushmore Tour.

 Itinerary: